pengtaoxie/pengtaoxie.github.io/index.md

 Email: p1xie@ucsd.edu [Twitter](https://x.com/cmuptx)

 ## I am looking for highly-motivated PhD students, postdocs, and master students to join my group.
 I am also looking for research interns.
+If you are planning to apply to the CSE department and are interested in working with me, please send me an email.

 ## News
+* 2025/7.
+Our work - [Generative AI enables medical image segmentation in ultra low-data regimes](https://www.nature.com/articles/s41467-025-61754-6) - is published in Nature Communications.
 * 2025/6.
 I am promoted to Associate Professor with tenure.
 Huge thanks to my students, colleagues, collaborators, and family!
 * 2025/6.
 Our method [DreamPRM](https://arxiv.org/abs/2505.20241) for multi-modal LLM reasoning achieves first place on the [MathVista](https://mathvista.github.io/) leaderboard.
 * 2025/6.
 Our work on [Reweighting Pretraining Objectives for Task-Adaptive Pretraining](https://openreview.net/forum?id=DCCw2CEVFS&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DTMLR%2FAuthors%23your-submissions)) is accepted by Transactions on Machine Learning Research.